-Soft, blinky eyes
+- Soft, blinky eyes

-Loose, wiggly body
+- Loose, wiggly body

-Nudging/leaning into you
+- Nudging/leaning into you

-Jumping onto your lap
+- Jumping onto your lap

-Engaging in play
+- Engaging in play

-Deep breaths or sighs
+- Deep breaths or sighs

-Stretching/yawning
+- Stretching/yawning

-Neutral, wagging tail (not too high or low)
+- Neutral, wagging tail (not too high or low)

-Open mouth
+- Open mouth

-Play bows
+- Play bows

 - 1. Transition space.
-During their transition home, confine your shy dog to a single, dog-proofed room (bathroom, spare room, laundry room, etc.) to start.
-If introduced to the entire house at once, the dog may choose their OWN hiding space, which may be inaccessible to you (ex under a bed).
+During their transition home, confine your shy dog to a single, dog-proofed room (bathroom, spare room, laundry room, kitchen with baby gate, etc.) to start.
+If introduced to the entire house at once, the dog may choose their OWN hiding space, which may be inaccessible to you (ex. under a bed).
 In choosing a space for your shy dog, you can more easily monitor, socialize, and build your relationship during the transition.
-Make sure they have access to everything they need in the room (Crate/Bed/Food/Water/Toys/Potty Pads if no access to yard). - 2.
-Transition time.
+Make sure they have access to everything they need in the room (Crate/Bed/Food/Water/Toys/Potty Pads if no access to yard).

+- 2. Transition time.
 Give your shy dog time to decompress for at least the first two weeks at home.
 Have few or no visitors over.
 Refrain from adventures or long walks.
 Refrain from bathing them, trimming their nails, or going to the groomer during this time.
-Some shy dogs are at first uncomfortable with their adopters approaching to leash them up.
+Some shy dogs can be uncomfortable with their adopters approaching to leash them up at first.
 In this case, keep your dog's harness on with leash dragging until your shy dog is soliciting touch.
-Make sure your dog stays in areas where the leash won't get caught (don't crate your dog with harness and leash on). - 3.
-When they're ready, take petting slow.
+Make sure your dog

+stays in areas where the leash won't get caught (don't crate your dog with harness and leash on).
+You can also try pairing food with clipping the leash; scatter some treats and clip while they're occupied, or feed with one hand, and clip with the other.

+- 3. When they're ready, take petting slow.
 If they approach, begin with gentle chest or side pets, rather than overhead (this can be scary!).
 Try petting gently on the chest/side for 3-5 seconds, then retract your hands to see if they choose to re-engage with you.
 Refrain from picking them up, forcing them out of a hiding spot, or restraining them from moving away.
 Fearful dogs often relax more when they see that your goal is not to immediately touch them.
 In turn, this often leads them to allowing touch more readily. - 4.
 Positive associations.
 Find what motivates your dog and use that to create positive associations to being around you, or in new situations.
 Find their favorite high-value treat (i.e. cheese, hot dog, lunch meat, etc.) or toy, then offer it to them when you are socializing or helping them explore something new.
 Make the association that hanging out with you = something nice happens!
-Even if you walk into their room, toss their favorite treat, then leave, you are helping to create positive associations. - 5.
+Even if you walk into their room, toss their favorite treat, then leave, you are helping to create positive associations.
+See our Treat Retreat handout for more tips! - 5.
 Your body language.
 Sitting or crouching with your side facing a small, shy dog is typically less scary than facing them head-on, standing over them, or reaching towards them.
 For very shy dogs, facing away and ignoring them while you check your phone or read a book and allowing them to explore at their own pace can help them gain confidence. - 6.
-Decrease conflict.
-Many shy dogs feel conflict around food: they may approach you to get food or treats from your hand even when they are still uncomfortable being near you.
-Instead of holding a treat in your hand and luring them to you, underhand-toss treats behind the dog and away from you to a distance they are comfortable retrieving them.
-If they are not eating, they may be too fearful and need more space. - 7.
 Never force your shy dogs into an interaction.
-Coach all new people through proper shy-dog introductions.
+Coach all new people through the above shy-dog introductions.
 Fear can escalate to aggression, so be sure to respect your shy dog's signals and help them avoid or move away if necessary.